drfoxvet/drfoxvet-net/site/content/post/most-“feral”-cats-can-be-rescued-and-recover-from-the-“wild”-outdoors.md

 ---
-title: Most “Feral” Cats Can be Rescued and Recover from the “Wild” Outdoors
+title: Most "Feral" Cats Can be Rescued and Recover from the "Wild" Outdoors
 date: 2019-03-21T15:57:00.559Z
 ---
 ## FROM LEAGUE OF MINNESOTA CITIES INFORMATION MEMO _Animal Regulation in Cities_: